albgar/aiida_core/docs/source/plugins/siesta/features.rst

 * Total-energy, forces, and stresses

-* Geometry relaxation
+* Geometry relaxation (including variable cell)

 * Band structures

-(What about wavefunctions accompanying those?)
+* Spin-polarized calculations (collinear only for now)

-* Spin-polarized calculations (lacks spin recording)
+* Can restart in the event of non-convergence (scf and/or geometry) or out-of-time condition.

-* Can restart in the event of non-convergence or out-of-time condition.
+Scripts can be found in examples/submission/siesta.

-* ([Partial] Density of States and Population Charges?)
+Some analysis script are there too (more to come by the 7th)